Xiaofei-it/Shelly/secrect/Secrect.md

 more features such as flatMap, merge, etc into my project.

 After I finish this project, I will write a project named RetrofitShelly to add Retrofit in.

+##Sadness

+I do not know whether I should promote this library in the name of the company.
+Most of my work on this project is done on my own and has nothing to do with the company.
+I write code after work and think of the idea out of company, even at weekends.

+Nobody sees my work until it works.